logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-in-the-cloud/testarchitect-and-appium/creating-a-test/a-single-cloud-device/_index.md

 From within your action lines, you can control which cloud device your test is to execute on.
 The built-in assign cloud device action is used to specify a target cloud device upon which the subsequent action lines are to be run.

-**Important:** With this method, only a single cloud device is selected and run at a time.
+{{<important>}} With this method, only a single cloud device is selected and run at a time.
 You are required to terminate the connection the current device-under-test, before executing the remaining tests on other cloud devices.

 To start automated mobile web testing on a cloud device in a given WebDriver based cloud service, declare the following action lines in your test:

 1. Use the [assign cloud device](/TA_Automation/Topics/bia_assign_cloud_device.html) built-in action to define a list of [desired capabilities](/TA_Automation/Topics/aut_appium.html#section_p5f_qp3_gy), which are sets of keys and values sent to the Appium server in [JSON](http://www.w3schools.com/js/js_json_syntax.asp) format.

-    **Note:**
+{{<note>}}

     -   See the [Desired Capabilities documentation](http://appium.io/slate/en/master/?ruby#appium-server-capabilities) for the list of capabilities available for Appium.
     -   Along with the capabilities of Appium, some WebDriver based cloud services might have their own set of capabilities.
 For example, [Testdroid](https://cloud.testdroid.com/), several additional Testdroid Desired Capabilities are also provided \([learn more](http://docs.testdroid.com/appium/testdroid-desired-caps/)\).
 Also ensure that your [Testdroid Cloud project's type](http://docs.testdroid.com/user-manuals/testdroid-cloud/projects/) must be either Appium Android client side or Appium iOS client side